 The men will also explore the past experiences of prisoners using contemporary constructs.
 This will include recreating prison food from the past, exploring its nutritional value and testing this against modern prison food.
 Intertwined amongst this will be activities enabling the men to attain accredited food hygiene and nutrition qualifications.
 The residency will culminate with a devised theatrical performance which will incorporate the food experiments so the audience will get a chance to ‘taste the prison of the past’.

 The whole process will be documented by a professional food photographer, which will allow exploration of concepts like deceit / deception / face value and, to some extent, provide an allegory for life.
 The workshops will generate a series of creative outputs including live and/or recorded performance, imagery and text, and qualifications for the men.

-The project has been generously supported not only by the Wellcome Trust but also the University of Warwick’s Food and Connecting Cultures Global Research Priorities, its Department of History, and their Centre for the History of Medicine.
+The project has been generously supported not only by the Wellcome Trust and Arts Council England but also the University of Warwick’s Food and Connecting Cultures Global Research Priorities, its Department of History, and their Centre for the History of Medicine.